Bernd von Doering

 Wilhelm Konrad Rodrigo Bernd von Doering (16 January 1903 – 7 July 1944) was a German officer and highly decorated Generalmajor in the Wehrmacht during World War II.
 He was also a recipient of the Knight's Cross of the Iron Cross.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.

 Knight's Cross

-The following wartime excerpt describes why Major von Doering would be awarded the Knight’s Cross:
+The following wartime excerpt describes why Major von Doering would be awarded the Knight's Cross:

 “Major von Doering and his battalion eliminated strong elements of a fleeing enemy battalion during the forest battles south of Sedan at Mont Damion and Mont du Cygne from the 17 May 1940 onwards.
 The subsequent pursuit battles led to the Maas river at Sepvigny.
 The bridge site at Bourcy was taken despite the presence of a strong garrison, and this victory meant that von Doering's battalion became the first formation of the 16th Infantry Division to reach the southern bank of the Maas.
 Successful village combat took place in the continued combat south of the Maas, during which 350 French prisoners of war were taken.”